 With the success of services like Netflix, Amazon Prime, and Hulu, streaming movies and TV shows has never been more popular.
-It means you can watch what you want, when you want, and you don't have to sit through all those pesky adverts.
+It means you can watch what you want, when you want, and you don't have to sit through all those annoying adverts.

 Smart TVs usually come with apps built-in, but don't worry if you don't have the latest smart TV, you can still stream stuff using a media player, games console, or your computer.

 There are lots of different media players available, here are some of the most popular ones.